Roof Loans 101: Rates, Payments, and How To Get Financing

 The fastest way to raise your credit is to pay off debt.
 You can check for errors and dispute them or hire a credit repair service and allow them to handle increasing your credit score.

-There are some lending companies that offer special loans for borrowers who have low credit.
+Some lending companies offer special loans for borrowers who have low credit.
 You can expect to pay higher interest rates for these roof loans.
 The good news is you can still get the new roof.
 And when you pay off these higher-interest loans it'll raise your credit for the next time you need to borrow money.

 To make financing available for applicants with lower credit scores.
 Our partners at Sunlight Financial have a special program.
 If you get denied roof financing because of your credit score or your debt-to-income ratio you may still be eligible for a special loan.
 You'll be required to meet their qualifications for this loan type.